Brisket Enchiladas Nuevo Leon

-Heat oil in stockpot over medium heat until hot.
+Heat oil in stockpot over MEDIUM heat until hot.
 Place Brisket in stockpot and brown evenly.
 Remove from stockpot and season with salt and black pepper.

-Heat oven to 375°F. Remove brisket from stockpot and cool slightly.
+Remove brisket from stockpot and cool slightly.
 Skim fat from cooking liquid and reserve 1 cup cooking liquid.
 Trim and discard fat from brisket and shred.

 Combine shredded Brisket, reserved cooking liquid, 1 cup enchilada sauce, Monterey Jack cheese and cilantro in medium bowl.
-Spoon about 1/2 cup beef mixture down in center of each tortilla.
+Spoon about ½ cup beef mixture down in center of each tortilla.
 Fold one side of tortilla over filling and roll up.
 Place seam-side down in greased 13 x 9-inch glass baking dish.
 Pour remaining sauce over enchiladas.
 Cover with aluminum foil.

 Bake for 30-40 minutes or until heated through.
 Top with queso fresco; garnish with green onions, as desired.